 GraphQL requests cannot be fully executed in some cases - malformed query, insufficient access, or validation errors.
 For schema and query errors, refer to GraphQL’s specification https://spec.graphql.org/June2018/#sec-Errors.
-This section will cover validation errors, extending GraphQL’s schema
+This section will cover only errors not part of the graphql specification.

 Atomic mutations

-Validation errors are meant to be resolvable by users, for example, by modifying the form in your application or changing data in 3RPMS directly, and attempting again.
+Validation errors are meant to be resolvable by end-users, for example, by modifying the form in your application, and attempting again.
+These errors are safe to show to hotel guests, and usually can be recovered from.

 Forwards Compatibility